matthewschaney/XPChronicle/README.md

 ### Manual
 1. Download the latest release.
-2. Extract the `AverageXPClassic` folder to your WoW Classic addons directory:
+2. Extract the `XPChronicle` folder to your WoW Classic addons directory:
    - **Windows** `World of Warcraft\_classic_\Interface\AddOns\`
    - **macOS** `World of Warcraft/_classic_/Interface/AddOns/`
 3. Restart WoW Classic or type `/reload` in‑game.